darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

     ]
     return results
 ```
-Following that, I unlocked port 4567, opened the link in browser and appended /api/activities/notifications to the url:
+5. Unlocked port 4567, opened the link in browser, appended /api/activities/notifications to the url and verified that everything is working as expected:

 ![Proof of notifications backend](/_docs/assets/backend_notifications.png)

 #### Frontend

-At first, I added two modifications to App.js file in frontend-react-js/src folder following the example of HomeFeedPage:
+1. Added two modifications to App.js file in frontend-react-js/src folder following the example of HomeFeedPage:
 ```js
 import NotificationsFeedPage from './pages/NotificationsFeedPage';
 ```